Love cable but hate the insanely high prices? Are you looking for ways to reduce your cable bill fast?

 The cons about this are that you might have to settle with fewer services that you want, but the good news is that within a month or so, the company will start offering you better bundle rates when you scale up.

-Of course, this offers will come if you are a great customer and pay your bill on time.
+Of course, these offers will come if you are a great customer and pay your bill on time.

 Again, the key is to lower your bundle service and wait for the upgrade a few weeks later.
 That’s how it works.